If you’re after one of the best women’s road and gravel bikes, here’s the cream of the crop to help you choose.

-This carbon-framed version features hydraulic disc brakes, Shimano Ultegra gearing and a range of features that make it well suited to smaller riders, such as brake/gear shifters that sit closer to the bars, with a wider pad making them easier to use with smaller hands.
+This carbon-framed version features hydraulic disc brakes, Shimano Ultegra gearing and a range of features that make it well suited to smaller riders.
+These include brake/gear shifters that sit closer to the bars, with a wider pad making them easier to use with smaller hands.

-The ride-feel is light, precise and nimble, comfortable over long race distances, and a lot of fun, though it can feel harsh over rough ground.
+The ride feel is light, precise and nimble, comfortable over long race distances, and a lot of fun, though it can feel harsh on rough ground.

-We tested the 2020 model, but a newer model is now available.
+We tested the 2020 version, but a newer model is now available.

 Scott Contessa Addict RC 15